Registration & filing

 Acceptance and opposition period

-Once your application is accepted, it’s published in the Australian Official Journal of Trade Marks for a two-month opposition period.
+Once your application is accepted, it’s published online for a two-month opposition period.
 We monitor this period and advise you immediately if an opposition is filed.

 6